-Discrimination by any member of the Illinois Techcommunity against any individual on the basis of race, color, religion, national origin, sex, pregnancy, sexual orientation, gender identity, gender expression, parental status, marital status, age, disability, citizenship status, veteran status, genetic information, or any other classification protected by law in matters (each a “status”) in admissions, employment, housing, services, or in the educational programs or activities it operates is prohibited.
+Discrimination by any member of the Illinois Tech community against any individual on the basis of race, color, religion, national origin, sex, pregnancy, sexual orientation, gender identity, gender expression, parental status, marital status, age, disability, citizenship status, veteran status, genetic information, or any other classification protected by applicable law (each a “status”) in matters involving admissions, employment, housing, services, or in the educational programs or activities the university operates is prohibited.

 Examples of harassment may include, but are not limited to:

 - Teasing or practical jokes directed at a person based on the person’s status;

 - Jokes or epithets about a person’s status or about sex or gender specific traits;

 - Displaying or circulating written materials or pictures that degrade a person or group based on their status;

 - Verbal abuse or insults about, directed at, or made in the presence of an individual or group of individuals of a particular status;

 - Suggestive comments, insults, or sexual propositions; and